This site requires javascript to be enabled.

 Using your own checkout page

 You can build the integration using our SDKs (or integrate our API from scratch).
-Depending on your needs, there are several options available.
+Depending on your integration needs, there are several options available.

 Client encryption

 Our Client API allows you to perform various actions.
 All you need is to be able to create a session via the POST/v1/{merchantId}/sessions API call, which will grant you access to the Client API.
-It's highly recommended that you use our Client SDKs.

-We also have reference implementations showing how to use these SDKs on GitHub
+We also have reference implementations showing how to use these SDKs on GitHub.

 Non-encrypted data

 If you wish to do a direct server-to-server API call, go for this option.
 The difference with the other options mentioned before is that you don't need to submit the encryptedCustomerInput property.
-After the consumer selects the payment product, you need to perform the following:
+By using this integration type, you'll be able to smoothly process payments and provide your consumers with a convenient, hassle-free payment experience.
+To initiate the desired action, execute POST /v1/{merchantId}/payments API call.

 {